 But there appears to be little doubt that the woman was in fact hurt according to various images and testimonies backing the aggression.

 Avui la policia ha agredit a la meva mare pel simple fet de voler exercicir un dret fonamental com és votar.
 Aquesta no és la democràcia que volem.
 Hoy la policia ha agredido a mi madre por el simple hecho de querer ejercer un derecho fundamental como es votar.
 Esta no es la democracia que queremos.
 Today the police hit and injured my mother just for attempting to excercise her fundamental right to vote.
 This, is not the kind of democracy that we want.

 However, there are pictures of other protests being shared as if they were taken the day of the referendum.
-The debunk below was also done by the Maldito Bulo Twitter account.
+The debunk below was also done by the Maldito Bulo Twitter account. > NO.

 Esta foto de un niño agredido no es de hoy.

 Es de 2012.
 Los Mossos le golpearon en la manifestación de la huelga general. pic.twitter.com/TNhklJJDaW

 — MALDITO BULO (@malditobulo) October 1, 2017